Recombobulation and incentivize —#turnthemback or #letthemstay?

 Veronica Morgan of The Macquarie Dictionary maintains its role is to include language in common use.
 She cites the example of versing vs versus: ‘Versing was created by children who are now adults’ she says.
 ‘It’s an example of a change in the language dictated by common usage and is now included in the main body of the dictionary.’
-In addition, all new words that go into the Macquarie Dictionary are voted on by the people.
+In addition, the people vote on all new words in the Macquarie Dictionary.
 In the latest round of votes, the People’s Choices and the Committee Choices coincided in 9 of the 15 categories.
 Winners included the overall Word of the Year – captain’s call – and the fashion Word of the Year – lumbersexual.

 The American Dialect Society is a group of lexicographers who meet once a year to vote on their Words of the Year.
 Their 2008 Creative Word of the Year is recombobulation.
 A ‘recombobulation area’ designates the area just past the security check-in.
 It is jostling for position as my new favourite word.
 In the tradition of ‘use it or lose it’ I drop it into conversation whenever possible.
 It’s part of my one-woman campaign to introduce it into common usage.